browserengineering/book/book/security.md

 Note that the session data (including the `user` key) is stored on the server, so users can't modify it directly.
-That's good, because we only want to set the `user` key if users supply the right password at the `/login` URL:
+That's good, because we only want to set the `user` key in the session data if users supply the right password in the login form.

+Let's build that login form.
+We'll need a handler for `/login`:

 ``` {.python file=server}
 def do_request(session, method, url, headers, body):